Hein Heckroth: Early life and career

+Move to England and work with The Archers

 When World War II broke out, Heckroth was imprisoned by the British government as an enemy alien and shipped to Australia.
 His friends in the art world rallied to his defense; Read campaigned for his release, as did Michael Foot.
 As part of their efforts, the organized his first solo exhibition in Britain in May 1943.
 Their efforts were successful, and Heckroth was allowed to return to England.
 After his return, he designed an ambitious stage production of War and Peace which incorporated a number of filmic elements, including film projected onto the stage.
 The art director Vincent Korda noticed this, and he was soon recruited as the costume designer on Gabriel Pascal's Caesar and Cleopatra.

 His entry into the film world was noticed by another German emigre, Alfred Junge, who was working as the production designer for Michael Powell and Emeric Pressburger, the acclaimed filmmaking duo known as The Archers.
 He served under Junge as the costume designer on A Matter of Life and Death and Black Narcissus.

-Heckroth's greatest success came in 1948, when The Archers made him their production and costume designer on The Red Shoes Junge was unwilling to design a film with the radical edge that Powell was looking for, and Heckroth's work quickly earned him notice.
-He won the Academy Award for Best Art Direction) for his work on the film with his art director, Arthur Lawson.
+Heckroth's greatest success came in 1948, when The Archers made him their production and costume designer on The Red Shoes.
+Junge was unwilling to design a film with the radical edge that Powell was looking for, and Heckroth's work quickly earned him notice.
+He won the Academy Award for Best Art Direction for his work on the film with art director, Arthur Lawson.

 Heckroth remained one of The Archers' principal collaborators for the next several years, designing their films The Small Back Room, The Elusive Pimpernel, Gone to Earth, The Tales of Hoffmann (for which he was nominated for two more Academy Awards for his art direction and costume designs), and Oh...
 Rosalinda!!.
 He also served as artistic supervisor on The Battle of the River Plate.

+Return to Germany and last years

 During the four year gap between The Tales of Hoffmann and Oh...
 Rosalinda!!, Heckroth returned to Germany, where he became the chief designer at the Frankfurt City Theatre.
 He also switched from a career in film to one in television.
 He invited Powell to Germany to direct the television versions of two stage productions he'd been hired to design, The Sorcerer's Apprentice, based on a recent ballet, and Herzog Blaubarts Burg, based on the Béla Bartók opera Duke Bluebeard's Castle.
 The last film he designed was Alfred Hitchcock's Topaz in 1967.
 He died in 1970.

-His designs in "The Red Shoes" are preserved at MOMA in New York City and the British Film Institute in London.
+His designs for The Red Shoes are preserved at MOMA in New York City and the British Film Institute in London.